lincot/echobot/README.md

 config gets read in `Echobot.Config`, then turned into an `AppEnv` in `Echobot`

-bots' behavior is in `Echobot.Runner`
+bots' behavior is in `Echobot.Run`

 the bots for different services are `Echobot.Bots.*`